rfviolato/work-commute/README.md

 # How it works

-The needs of a time tracker are very straight-forward, you have to log time and visualize it in a way you can clearly see how much time you're spending.
-So I though to have a more granular way of measuring time, I could just use a few events to mark when I started or stopped doing something so I could show more information.
+The needs of a time tracker are very straight-forward, you have to log time and visualize it in a way you can see how much time you're spending.
+So I thought to have a more granular way of measuring time, I could just use a few events to mark when I started or stopped doing something so I could show more information.
-As for visualization, now only I wanted a quick way to check how my day has been going, but also have a way of checking previous days, so I could have an idea of how much time I was spending on those past periods.
+As for visualization, now only I wanted a quick way to check how my day has been going, but I also have a way of checking previous days, so I could have an idea of how much time I was spending on those past periods.

 ## Logging

-This part was the one that had to put most thought on, I really wanted to simplify the way I can log those time events, otherwise this task would become tedious and there should be a way for this webapp to remind me or give me daily hints, otherwise I would end up forget doing it in a daily-basis.
+This part was the one that had to put most thought on, I really wanted to simplify the way I can log those time events, otherwise, this task would become tedious and there should be a way for this web app to remind me or give me daily hints, otherwise, I would end up forget doing it in a daily basis.

-At first I though of doing some scheduled browser push-notifications, but that would take me much more development time, so as I mentioned earlier I am very obsessed with time and I also really like to atomate some aspects of my life, so I really like the iOS Shortcuts app for making some repepetitive tasks more trivial, and while investigating its features, I noticed that you could do network requests on those shortcuts, so this was the perfect way of logging those time events.
+At first, I thought of doing some scheduled browser push-notifications, but that would take me much more development time, so as I mentioned earlier I am very obsessed with time and I also really like to automate some aspects of my life, so I really like the iOS Shortcuts app for making some repetitive tasks more trivial, and while investigating its features, I noticed that you could do network requests on those shortcuts, so this was the perfect way of logging those time events.

 <img src="readme/shortcuts_1.jpeg" width="200" />

-On late 2019, there was an update on the Shortcuts app which you could now make automations to run shortcuts, and one of those automations involve geolocation, so you can trigger any shortcut depending on where you are arriving and leaving, so that was the perfect use case for the reminder need.
+On late 2019, there was an update on the Shortcuts app which you could now make automation to run shortcuts, and one of the automation features involve geolocation, so you can trigger any shortcut depending on where you are arriving and leaving, so that was the perfect use case for the reminder need.

 ### Time Event API

-In order for those shortcuts to work, I created a REST API that is simple enough for those shortcuts to call it, and I decided to use Zeit Now's serverless functions for creating small and simple functions that would become endpoints.
+For those shortcuts to work, I created a REST API that is simple enough for those shortcuts to call it, and I decided to use Zeit Now's serverless functions for creating small and simple functions that would become endpoints.

 ## Displaying the data